Revised: June 1, 2009

 1. Quotation marks to indicate that it is a quote, and

 If I am paraphrasing a source, i.e. using different words but attempting to express a sequence of ideas from a source, then I must also acknowledge the source, although I do not utilize quotation marks.
-It is not sufficient to merely list the source in a list of references, but one must include, at the end of the paraphrase, a reference to the source.
+It is not sufficient to merely list the source in a list of references, but one must include, at the end of the paraphrase, the source and page number (if one exists in the original source).
+One must also be clear about the where the paraphrase begins.
+One way to indicate the beginning is with an introductory phrase such as "As suggested by Pegram"

 If you write about one of the IT 343 cases, and paraphrase the case document, the best procedure is to acknowledge the source and failure to acknowledge the source in such a case may result in a minor deduction.
 However, since the cases are relatively short and well known to the instructor, the fact that you are paraphrasing will be clear to the instructor and thus this is not a serious matter.

-However, if the source is something different, perhaps an article you find on the internet, failure to acknowledge the source then becomes a serious matter.
+However, if the source is something different, such an article you find on the internet, failure to acknowledge the source then becomes a serious matter and can result in a referral to the Honor Committee.

-For further information on plagarism, see the GMU Writing Center Web Page on Plagiarism at http://writingcenter.gmu.edu/resources/plagiarism.html
+For further information on plagiarism, see the GMU Writing Center Web Page resources page at http://writingcenter.gmu.edu/writing-resources.php